 CO2 (allowances) emission rights quota are allocated to the Company's refining and petrochemicals operations.
 For the period 2021 - 2025 the allowances have been validated by European Union and are posted on the Romanian Environmental Ministry website.
 The Company accounts for the liability resulting from generating of these emissions using the net liability approach.
-The liability is recognized only at a point where the actual emissions exceed the quota allocated to the respective companies and purchase rights are also initially recognized at cost, but the Company remeasures (to fair value) the emission rights that it holds and can use to settle the liability up the amount of emission made in the period; the liability component is measures at the best estimate of the cost to settle the liability taking into account the cost of any allowances currently held (and remeasured to fair value).
-Remeasurement to fair value is made using the latest available price for CO2 allowance at the end of the reporting period.
+The liability is recognized only at a point where the actual emissions exceed the quota allocated to the company and purchase rights are also initially recognized at cost.